KshitijKarthick/Basic-Editor/README.md

   * Each node is used to store 10 characters.
   * The Program receives character by character input and stores it in the Linked List
   * Backspace deletes a character from the Linked List.
-  * ctrl + c or ctrl + z saves the File and Exits the Editor.
+  * Keys ctrl + c or ctrl + z saves the File and Exits the Editor.

 ## Execution :
 ```